 Navratri is one of the most vibrant festivals of the year, calling for an equally effervescent dress code!
 People dress up in new and colorful clothes to pay reverence to the Goddess.
 Ornate Indian outfits, paired with traditional jewelry, are the first choice of most women for these fun and festive events.

-Chaniya Choli or the Navratri-special Lehenga Choli, is the most popular women’s dress for Navratri nights.
-These comprise of a Lehenga or Chaniya – which is usually kalidaar, embellished with cultural decorations like Bandhani work, gota, sequins, stones, kaudis (shell), mirror-work, etc. – and a choli – a small, crop-top-like blouse.
+Chaniya Choli, or the Navratri-special Lehenga Choli, is the most popular women’s dress for Navratri nights.
+These comprise a Lehenga or Chaniya – which is usually kalidaar and embellished with cultural decorations like Bandhani work, gota, sequins, stones, kaudis (shell), mirror-work, etc. – and a choli – a small, crop-top-like blouse.

 Traditional Chaniya Choli is usually in cotton material, where the Chaniya skirt is ankle-length to allow for ease of movement.
-These typical skirts don’t have a lot of flairs and are light in weight for dancing and twirling convenience.
+These typical skirts don’t have a wider flare and are lightweight for dancing and twirling convenience.
 The choli/ blouse is usually revealing from the back and waist – tied and secured only by colorful strings at the backside.

 Dress Up in Style

 With changing times and preferences, women and men both like to wear trendy Navratri dresses – so much so that stylish Indian ensembles, chunky vintage or antique jewelry, and vibrant accessories are on full display during any Navratri function and gathering.
 You must not leave any stone unturned to look your radiant best on these full of fun, friends, and romance events.